 Guide horses also offer a viable alternative when a blind individual has an allergy to dogs, or a dog-related phobia.
 And unlike domestic dogs, minihorses are not addicted to human attention, so they are content with little affection from their owners.
 They are also able to live outdoors comfortably in almost any weather conditions.

 Miniature horses, like their full-sized relatives, have a few advantages in vision as well.
 They have a field of vision which is 350 degrees wide, and eyes which are highly sensitive to motion.
 They also have excellent night vision, which allows them to see in almost total darkness.
 Because of these advantages, often a miniature horse in training will detect a potential hazard before their sighted trainers do.

 A guide horse uses a harness similar to that of a guide dog, and is outfitted with special horse sneakers to help them keep traction on a variety of surfaces.
 They typically weight 55-100 pounds, and they are trained to be fully housebroken.
-Just like guide dogs, they are allowed in buildings, cabs, buses, airplanes, and pretty much anywhere that a blind person is able to go.
+Just like guide dogs, US law dictates they be permitted in businesses, cabs, buses, airplanes, and pretty much anywhere that a blind person is able to go.
 This right is protected in the U.S. by the Americans with Disabilities Act.

 These miniature guide horses probably won’t be the best solution for most blind individuals, but it never hurts to have some alternatives.